PHR1990/pokerabo/README.md

 ## Installation
 ### Backend
-The backend only requires maven (and JDK), but it is also recommended to use a lombock plugin
+The backend only requires maven (and JDK so far tested on 17.0.3), but it is also recommended to use a lombok plugin

 Within the backend folder:
 ```bash